PhillyHealthDataRepo/philly-open-health/README.md

 Please take a look at the requirements_notes.md in this directory for an overview of our 1.0-release feature goals.

 You can view the first batch of files on Dropbox [here](http://bit.ly/1KzEXOs).
+Metadata for these files is being compiled in a Google Sheet [here](https://docs.google.com/spreadsheets/d/1Npc4yPKKp8UGPvtqGuFqbpsZq5eMMKH2zyyceeKO2wA/edit?usp=sharing).

 We're also doing some lightweight project management over at [Trello](https://trello.com/b/3MAHwl26/project-management) to keep track of what tasks are underway and who's working on them.